jurajpiar/tasegir/README.md

     files: [], // Globby list of paths to check allowing overriding the default setting
     ignore: [] // Array of modules to ignore, '*' is supported for globbing.
 Overrides the default setting.
   },
-  tsconfig: {}, // Place for tsconfig.json configuration, only compilerOptions are used though.
+  tsconfig: { compilerOptions: {...} }, // Place for tsconfig.json configuration, only compilerOptions are used though.
   entry: utils.fromRoot('src', 'index.ts'), // Entry point
 }
 ```